 You may have noticed that the Dutch that you hear in the streets, on talk shows, and when your colleagues are joking, sounds different from the Dutch in courses.
 Though educational authors do their utmost to write realistic dialogues, those dialogues hardly ever sound realistic.
 Mostly they are read from a paper by voice actors who do their best to speak clearly and not too fast.

-On the contrary, in real life, you hear people say things like hoelawakhier, hoeissie? and komgoed.
+On the contrary, in real life, people say things like hoelawakhier, Chrissie? and komgoed.
 On paper, these sentences would look like this: Hoe laat was ik hier?
 (At what time did I arrive), Hoe is het?
 (How are you?) and Het komt goed (Everything will be OK).
 Voice actors in language courses, pronounce each part of a word and avoid verbonden taal (connected language).

 At the moment that I am teaching, I will say: de buurvrouw is terug van vakantie, ik heb vanochtend even met haar gepraat.
 On the contrary, when talking with a Dutch friend, I say Debuufistrugfanfekantie, kebfenogton efe medrgpraat.

 Swallowing (not pronouncing) unstressed parts of the word and connecting all stressed parts are common in spoken Dutch.
 But, how can a newcomer get used to this phenomenon?
-By listening to common spoken Dutch – in the street, in the gym, your children when they talk with Dutch friends.
+You’ll upgrade your Dutch B1 skills by listening to commonly spoken Dutch – in the street, in the gym, and to your children when they talk with Dutch friends.
 All places where Dutchmen meet are great occasions to overhear them talking.

-Listening to Dutch B1 at the exam – Dutch B1 Listening Skills Tip 5
+Listening at the exam – Dutch B1 Listening Skills Tip 5

 Up to now, the listening comprehension part of the B1 exam does not resemble real life at all.
 Though exam makers do use real-life interviews as a base, they adjust the texts to the exam.